-5 August, 2000
+August 17, 2000

+(Employee Name

+Employee Address)

-Dear Employee
+Dear (Employee Name)

-We are delighted to confirm that on Monday, 17 July, Enron’s offer for MG plc became wholly unconditional.
-Accordingly, it gives us great pleasure to welcome each of you to Enron Europe Limited.
+We are delighted to confirm that Enron’s offer for MG plc became wholly unconditional in July.
+Accordingly, it gives us great pleasure to welcome each of you to Enron.
 This is a tremendous opportunity to combine our joint skills and talents world-wide.
 It is our hope that the strengths offered by Enron combined with those of MG plc will offer each of you an opportunity to participate in a truly exciting business environment – one, which we believe, will provide “Endless Possibilities” for you.

 This is truly an exciting time at Enron.
-All of us are looking forward to working with each of you over the coming months as we complete the integration process.
+All of us are looking forward to working with each of you over the coming months as we progress with the integration process.
 In order to facilitate a smooth and timely integration into Enron, we would like to stress the importance of clear and open communication.
-Please know that we will endeavour to provide you with as much up to the minute information as possible in order to ensure you are kept abreast of the changes which will occur during this transition period.
+We would like to take this opportunity to confirm that we will endeavour to provide you with as much up-to-the-minute information as possible in order to ensure you are kept abreast of the changes which will occur during this transition period.

-Questions regarding compensation and benefits and terms and conditions will clearly be a priority for each of you and to this end, we will be communicating details to you shortly.
-Specifically, your contracts of employment will remain with MG or associated employers for the time being.
-We will be working over the coming months to harmonise applicable compensation and benefits plans and will keep you appraised of our progress on this front as we move forward.
+Questions regarding compensation and benefits and terms and conditions will clearly be a priority for each of you.
+We will be communicating details to you over the next several months.
+Our expectation is that you will remain on your current payroll process and benefits plans until the end of the year, at which time you will move to Enron payroll and benefits plans.
+We will be working over the coming months to harmonise all applicable compensation and benefits plans and we will keep you informed of our progress as we move forward.

-Reporting will continue as it currently operates through your line-manager.
-We are working to formulate a new organisational structure and will notify you of the relevant changes in the near future.
+Reporting will continue as it currently operates through your manager.
+We are working to formulate a new organizational structure and will notify you of the relevant changes in the near future.

-In the meantime, as a starting point, we have enclosed for your information and review details regarding: (1) Enron’s vision and values and (2) a brief question and answer sheet on some of the most commonly asked questions about Enron.
-This material is intended to be the first of what we hope will be an on-going exchange of information.
-To this end, we invite you to contact us at any time with questions you have about the integration process or how the metals business fits into Enron’s commercial strategy.

-Finally, we are enclosing employee policy documents regarding Enron’s policies on employee behaviour, equal opportunties, harrassment and grievances, which must be signed and returned to Brenda Aggar by XXX [ and a letter outlining the execution of MG stock options.]
+As a starting point, we are holding orientation meetings in New York City on August 17th and 18th, and we will hold a telephone orientation with the Missouri and Illinois employees on the afternoon of the 18th.
+Hopefully, this will give you some valuable information.
+You will receive additional information in the near future as additional details are finalized.

-Again, we cannot emphasise how pleased we are that you will be joining us shortly.
-Should you have any questions regarding the enclosed materials, please do not hesitate to contact Melissa Laing, Human Resources, on 020-7783-6617.
+Should you have any questions please do not hesitate to contact me at 713.345.7801 or at hoyt.thomas@enron.com.

-Yours truly

-__________________ __________________

-John Sherriff Tom McKeever

-Chief Executive Officer Managing Director

-Enron Europe Limited Enron Metals
+Thank you and welcome.

-__________________ __________________
+__________________

-Mike Farmer Mike Hutchinson

-Managing Director Managing Director

-Enron Metals Enron Metals
+Hoyt Thomas

+Human Resources

+Enron North America